-As a result of growing globalization, including such areas as biotechnology, clinical trials, distribution of pharmaceutical products and reproductive medicine, the requirement for effective and reliable solutions for keeping clinical samples, pharmaceutical products and other specimen at frozen temperatures takes on added significance due to more complex shipping routes, extended shipping times, custom delays and logistics challenges.
-Today, such specimens are traditionally shipped in styrofoam cardboard insulated containers packed with dry ice, gel/freezer packs or a combination thereof.
+As a result of growing globalization, including such areas as biologics, biopharma, biotechnology, clinical trials, distribution of biopharmaceutical products and reproductive medicine, the requirement for effective and reliable solutions for keeping clinical samples, pharmaceutical products and other specimen at controlled temperatures takes on added significance due to more complex shipping routes, extended shipping times, custom delays and general logistics challenges.
+Today, many such specimens are traditionally shipped in Styrofoam, cardboard insulated containers packed with dry ice, gel/freezer packs or a combination thereof.
 The current dry ice solutions have limitations that severely limit their effective use for both short and long-distances (e.g., international).
-Conventional dry ice shipping costs.
+Conventional dry ice shipments often require labor-intensive "re-icing" operations resulting in higher labor and shipping costs.

-We believe our patented Cryoport Express® Shippers, the CryoportalTM and our logistics expertise make us well positioned to take advantage of the growing demand for effective and efficient international transport of temperature sensitive materials resulting from continued globalization.
-Of particular significance is the trend within the life sciences and biotechnology industries toward globalization.
+We believe our Cryoport Express[®] Shippers, our SmartPak IITM Condition Monitoring Systems, the CryoportalTM Logistics Management Platform and our logistics expertise enable us to be well positioned to take advantage of the growing demand for effective and efficient international transport of temperature sensitive life sciences commodities/materials resulting from continued globalization, which is a notable trend within the life sciences and biotechnology industries.

-We provide domestic shipping solutions in situations where specimens must be kept at frozen temperatures and in regions where there is a high priority placed on maintaining the integrity of materials shipped at these temperatures.
-See "-Strategic Logistics Alliances" above for additional information.
+We provide domestic shipping solutions in situations where specimens must be kept at controlled temperatures and in regions where there is a high priority placed on maintaining the integrity of materials shipped at these temperatures.
+This is especially the case for the new therapies being developed in the regenerative medicine market, such as CAR-T cell therapies, that require cryogenic temperatures in order to maintain efficacy.

-For the year ended March 31, 2016, we had one customer that accounted for 14.0% of net revenues.
-No other single customer generated over 10% of net revenues during the nine-month transition period ended December 31, 2016 and the year ended March 31, 2016.
+No single customer generated over 10% of net revenues during the year ended December 31, 2017 and nine months ended December 31, 2016.

-Our geographical revenues for the nine month transition period ended December 31, 2016 were as follows:
+Our geographical revenues, by origin, for the year ended December 31, 2017 were as follows: